team-pragmatic-chaos/team-pragmatic-chaos.github.io/timeline.md

 The results become blur more quickly.
 We observed that the background doesn’t get blurred which was an improvement over the seq2seq model.

 ## Multi-Scale Architecture
-To overcome the bluriness problem we wanted to try a GAN based network that could work on any image shape.
+To overcome the blurriness problem we wanted to try a GAN based network that could work on any image shape.
 We decided to try the multi-scale architecture with GDL loss as it is based on GAN in order to produce frames closer to the actual output.

 ### Generative Adversarial Network (8 frame prediction)
 A GAN was trained with the above architecture and we tried predicting the next 8 frames instead of 4.

 ## Benchmark and Model Evaluation
-We compare the loss and the final results of all the models and found that the multi scale architecture produces the best predictions.
+We compare the loss and the final results of all the models and found that the multi-scale architecture produces the best predictions.
 The results were compared by manual inspection of a large sample of the test data.

 ## Documentation and Presentation
 The last week was spent in documenting results and building this awesome blog.